mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 end
 nothing # hide
 ```
-The [`increment!`](@ref increment!) function returns the maximum absolute values of the state variable increment, which are commonly used as a convergence criterion in the iterative Gauss-Newton algorithm.
+The [`increment!`](@ref increment!) function returns the maximum absolute value of the state variable increment, which is commonly used as a convergence criterion in the iterative Gauss-Newton algorithm.

 !!! note "Info"
     Readers can refer to the [AC State Estimation](@ref ACStateEstimationTutorials) tutorial for implementation insights.